UK air quality check by postcode

 How does LocalRisk measure air quality?

-We use Defra UK-AIR modelled background PM2.5 concentrations, which estimate annual average pollution levels on a 1km grid across the UK.
+LocalRisk uses Defra UK-AIR modelled background PM2.5 concentrations, which estimate annual average pollution levels on a 1km grid across the UK.
 These are mapped to council areas and then to postcodes.
 The result shows how your area compares to the national picture.
-It reflects long-term background pollution rather than real-time readings - for live air quality, Defra's own daily forecast service provides up-to-date information.
+For live conditions, Defra's daily air-quality forecast service is the official source.